Nic30/hwt/doc/index.rst

   * The type itself drives it's hw representation, that means the typesystem is user extensible.

 * HWT is build as abstraction layer over all HDL languages to shield users from tricky features of such a languages.
-  However nothings is sacrificed and everything can be overriden.
+  However nothings is sacrificed and everything can be overridden.

 * HWT uses UVM like verification environment implemented in hwtSimApi. hwtSimApi can use verilator or python based simulator to achieve high-speed simulation or nearly-zero simulator spin-up.